 The Onion River Exchange helps members to exchange services without using money.
 Instead, our members give and receive services for Time Credits, a time-based currency.
-Services can vary from mechanical work to home cooked meals to yoga lessons.
+Services can vary from mechanical work to home cooked meals to yoga lessons and many more.
 Each service is worth the time you spend providing it.
 For example, you could earn an hour of credit for giving someone a ride to a doctor’s appointment, and use that credit to have someone make you dinner.

 Time Credits are based on time and everyone’s time is valued equally.
 Members earn 1 Time Credit for each hour they spend doing a service for another member, regardless of the type of service.
 They may use their credits to receive a service from any other member in the time bank.
 Members may also donate their time credits to another member or organization.